statuser/AdvancedAnalytics/WindowsSetup.md

 >> Choose a unix username
 >> Choose a unix password

 You now have a Linux operating system installed as a Windows app called "Ubuntu".
 Ubuntu (oo·boon·too) is the most common flavor of Linux and is widely used to host web applications.
-You do not have a full version of Ununtu, but the smallest set available that will allow you to run commands on a command line.
+You do not have a full version of Ubuntu, but the smallest set available that will allow you to run commands on a command line.

 One advantage is that you can share files between the Windows and Linux environment so you can use both Windows and Linux programs with the files.